boazsegev/facil.io/README.md

 # facil.io - the C WebApp mini-framework

-**Notice: The *master* branch is the development branch.
-Please select the *stable* branch for the latest release or select a release version.**

 [facil.io](http://facil.io) is a C mini-framework for web applications and includes a fast HTTP and Websocket server, as well as support for custom protocols.

 [facil.io](http://facil.io) powers the [HTTP/Websockets Ruby Iodine server](https://github.com/boazsegev/iodine) and it can easily power your application as well.